 Yet, the Sublime Port was willing to get engaged in discussions only after they have taken Esztergom again.
 Sultan Achmed I seized the throne in 1603 and he was willing to make peace.

 The talks took place under a tent in a camp near Esztergom at the River Zsitva.
 They agreed that both sides could keep the forts and the lands they had occupied.
-The raids and castle-takings, castle buildings were forbidden in the future but they were allowed to maintain the constructions of the previously taken castles.
+The raids and castle-takings, and castle buildings were forbidden in the future but they were allowed to maintain the constructions of the previously taken castles.
 Both empires agreed to release their prisoners of war.
 The Ottomans were not allowed to make those Christian noblemen who lived outside of the Ottoman Occupied Lands to pay taxes to them.
-The Sultan has accepted the Holy Roman Emperor as an equal ruler and didn`t demand him to pay him taxes anymore, except an amount of 200,000 gold Forints which was to be paid him now.
+The Sultan accepted the Holy Roman Emperor as an equal ruler and didn`t demand him to pay him taxes anymore, except for an amount of 200,000 gold Forints which was to be paid to him now.

 The envoys of the Habsburg Court and the diplomats of the Hungarian Estates signed the document with the Sultan`s envoys on 11 November.
 The Turk customs usually required that a treaty like this should last for a couple of years but this truce was valid for 20 years.
 The attitude of the Ottoman empire has changed significantly in this respect.

-Prince Bocskai István survived the signing of the Zsitvatorok Treaty only a few months and he died in Kassa on 29 December.
+Prince Bocskai István survived the signing of the Zsitvatorok Treaty for only a few months and he died in Kassa on 29 December.
 Before his death, he had urged his successors to preserve the independence of Transylvania as long as the Habsburgs reigned in Royal Hungary.
 Bocskai thought that it was his chancellor Káthay Mihály who was poisoning him.
 The Hajdú soldiers of Bocskai also claimed that Káthay had falsified Bocskai’s testament to prevent the young Báthory Gábor from seizing the throne of Transylvania.
 The Hajdús attacked Káthay on the main square of Kassa and cut him into pieces on 12 January 1607 before the suspicion could have been properly proven.

 Source: Szibler Gábor